ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 Having added all the related tests, we can actually start to refactor some of his code.

 Whoops, forget the other ones did too!
 Reading is hard apparently.

+Final note for today.
+Just spent 4 pomodori working on this.
+It was fun.
+Will add conjured items later.
+See ya!